Many thanks to everyone who chipped in to help us pay our emergency programmer's bill.

-"Strange Fruit" began as a poem written by high school teacher Abel Meeropol in reference to the lynching of two black men in Indianan captured in a photograph by Lawrence Beitler.
+"Strange Fruit" began as a poem written by Bronx teacher and writer Abel Meeropol in reference to the lynching of two black men in Indiana, captured in a photograph by Lawrence Beitler.

 Abel published it under the pen name Lewis Allan in 1936.

 After its publication the poem attracted the attention of Barney Josephson, the founder of Greenwich Village's Cafe Society, New York's first integrated nightclub.

 Josephson introduced the song to Billie Holiday and she would subsequently perform it at his club in beginning in 1939.
 It soon became a regular feature of her live shows.

 The song became a regular part of Billie's live performances and she was emotionally overcome every time she sang it.